What is the best diet for Polycystic Ovary Syndrome (PCOS)?

 • Some favorites at Allara are walnuts, pecans, almonds, sesame (tahini), pumpkin, sunflower, chia, and flax seeds

 One key to our program is that there are no “bad” foods.
-Well, for the most part.
-There are two common foods that we’d like to expand on:
+Well...maybe there are two things:

 • zero/low calorie sweeteners are not recommended

-• low- or nonfat dairy (anything not labeled “whole”) should be avoided – we propose a switch to whole dairy, if you eat dairy products
+• low- or nonfat dairy (anything not labeled “whole”) - we propose a switch to whole dairy, if you eat dairy products

-To do this, let’s put emphasis on foods that one may need more of, like vegetables, legumes, or whole grains.
-At Allara, we don’t stick to the age-old tale of only shopping the perimeter of the grocery store for two reasons: 1) beans, grains, and other nutritious products live in the center of the store; and 2) convenience foods are sometimes a necessity for people short on time, skill, or ability to cook.
+Other than that, the only food you should staunchly avoid are foods that you don’t like or are sensitive, allergic, or intolerant to.
+Instead, the focus is put on foods that one may need more of, like vegetables, legumes, or whole grains.
+Along with that, we don’t stick to the age-old tale of only shopping the perimeter of the grocery store for two reasons a) beans, grains, and other nutritious products live in the center of the store; and b) convenience foods are sometimes a necessity for people short on time, skill, or ability to cook.

 When looking for shelf-stable, frozen, canned, or other convenience options, a helpful rule of thumb to start with is to look at the ingredient label and prioritize foods that list ingredients you would cook with at home.
 It may sound like an oxymoron, but less-processed is better, but not all processed is “bad.”
 A lot of the suggestions beyond that are best determined one-on-one with a registered dietitian nutritionist (RD/RDN), like we have at Allara.

 Following a healthy diet looks different for everyone.
 For most, that means including all food groups.
-To prevent cravings and manage insulin resistance, it is best to include all macronutrients and fiber at all meals and snacks.
+To prevent cravings and manage insulin resistance, it is best to include all macronutrients and fiber in all meals and snacks.
 A PCOS-friendly diet supports symptom reduction and prevents the development of chronic diseases down the road.
-Beyond that, using mindfulness and a weight neutral approach is the foundation of our highly effective treatment at Allara.
+Beyond that, using mindfulness and a weight-neutral approach is the foundation of our highly effective treatment at Allara.

 Allara Health provides personalized treatment for hormonal, metabolic & gynecological conditions that utilizes a holistic plan that merges nutrition, lifestyle, medication and supplementation, and ongoing, expert support to heal your body.